DOSull/Spatial-Data-Science/labs/mini-project/README.md

 # Mini-projects
 Datasets for the mini-project are linked below with project-specific datasets in the first section, and collections of more general datasets that might be relevant to more than one project in the second section.

+I am also open to any suggestions you might have for projects you'd like to pursue on any other topic.
+Given the nature of the course, you will need to have a pretty good idea of where you will be sourcing relevant (spatial) data, but other than that I am open to reasonable suggestions&mdash;just get in touch so we can discuss your ideas.

 ## Specific datasets
 Details of the various available datasets and some thoughts on what you might look at for each are linked below.